nerillosa/amcrest_camera_web-view/README.md

 I used the same [raspberrypi](https://www.raspberrypi.com) running the web application as an ftp server in my local home LAN (192.168.0.3).

 The camera will copy all the files (image and video) of a day in a named folder (Ex.
-2023-04-02) under a parent folder called AMC00077_E4948E.
+2023-04-02) under a parent folder called AMC00077_E4948E (this will vary and depend on the serial/model of your camera).

 You need to mount [flashdrives](https://www.amazon.com/gp/product/B083ZLJ5MG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) with sufficient capacity to hold all the files.
 Files for a whole year amount to around 200 Gbytes.